The Best Vacuum for You: Evaluating the Most Popular Vacuum Types

 Canister VacuumsThe best vacuum for hard-to-reach spots like underneath furniture and flights of stairs is a canister vacuum cleaner .
 They are designed with a cylindrical main body that contains a motor and a bag or dust cup.
 This canister unit is attached to the vacuum head by a hose.
 They are lighter than upright vacuums, offering greater maneuverability.

 Bagless VacuumsFor your convenience, bagless vacuum cleaners do not require the purchase of disposable vacuum bags.
-Before bagless vacuum cleaners became popular, all vacuums would pull material up from the floor and deposit it in a disposable bag.
+Before bagless vacuum cleaners became popular, all vacuums pulled material up from the floor and deposited it in a disposable bag.
 Although this method was effective, it was a hassle to purchase and replace these bags regularly.
 Instead, bagless vacuums deposit particles into a container or cup via ducted air.
 Instead of regularly purchasing disposable bags, the dust container is emptied after every use.

 HEPA VacuumsA vacuum that contains a HEPA (High Efficiency Particulate Air) filter provides a high level of filtration that is beneficial to asthma and allergy sufferers.
 HEPA vacuums capture 99.97% of fine dust particles at 0.3 microns or larger.
 These filters are provided in residential and commercial vacuum cleaners.
 Remember, a vacuum that features a "true HEPA filter" is usually going to be more effective than one that features a "HEPA-like filter".